Borden and Scurry District Court and County Court Plan

 Preamble

-The following plan for appointment of counsel for all courts with criminal case jurisdiction in the 132nd Judicial District of Texas is an alternative program as provided by Article 26.04 of the Texas Code of Criminal Procedure, as amended by Senate Bill 7.
-The Plan governs appointment of counsel in misdemeanor, felony and juvenile cases.
-In all cases in which a defendant is entitled to appointment of counsel, the court or the court’s designee will appoint counsel in accordance with this Plan.
+The following District Court and County Court Plan for Appointment of Counsel (Plan) for all courts with criminal case jurisdiction in the 132nd Judicial District of Texas is an alternative program as provided by Article 26.04(g) of the Texas Code of Criminal Procedure.
+The Plan governs the fair and timely appointment of counsel in misdemeanor, felony, and juvenile cases.
+In all cases in which an accused is entitled to appointment of counsel, the Court or the Court's designee will appoint counsel in accordance with this Plan.

 Prompt Magistration

-All arrested persons will be promptly taken before a magistrate without unnecessary delay as required by Article 14.06 of the Texas Code of Criminal Procedure.
-During the initial appearance, the magistrate will advise each defendant of his rights, including the right to counsel and the right to request appointment of counsel if he or she is indigent and cannot afford counsel.
-An indigent defendant is entitled to have an attorney appointed to represent him in any adversary judicial proceeding that may result in punishment by confinement.
+All arrested persons will be promptly taken before a magistrate without unnecessary delay, but not later than 48 hours after the arrest, as required by Article 14.06(a) of the Texas Code of Criminal Procedure.
+During the initial appearance, the magistrate will advise each accused person of the accused's rights, including the right to counsel and the right to request appointment of counsel if the accused is indigent and cannot afford counsel.
+An accused who is indigent is entitled to have an attorney appointed to represent the accused in any adversary judicial proceeding that may result in punishment by confinement.
+Tex.
+Code Crim.
+Proc.
+Art.
+15.17.

 Indigence Determination Standards